Otto cycles with a quantum planar rotor: Conclusion

 For the second realization, in which a charged rotor generates a magnetic moment subjected to a magnetic field of controlled strength, we showed that there is no useful output in the classical limit.
 For the quantized rotor, however, we could locate and characterise an engine operation mode in which the rotor state cycles between a deeply quantum cold temperature regime of almost no excitations and a quasi-classical hot regime of arbitrarily high excitations.
 This constitutes a genuinely quantum thermal machine model that differs from previously studied models based on few-level systems.

-The discussed Otto machine models and their quantum features could be demonstrated in experiments with molecular rotors, levitated nanorotors, or with Josephson loops in circuit QED.
-Future work could explore the possibility of similar quantum features in other mechanical systems with a non-homogeneous energy spectrum.
+The discussed Otto machine models and their quantum features could be demonstrated in experiments with molecular rotors, levitated nanorotors, or with Josephson loops in circuit QED. \mg{For example, the magnetic dipole engine could be demonstrated with a charged nanorotor electrically slowed and aligned in a Paul trap \cite{stickler_quantum_2021}.
+As a proof pf principle, one could then apply a switchable magnetic field to implement the Otto cycle.} Future \mg{theoretical} work could explore the possibility of similar quantum features in other mechanical systems with a non-homogeneous energy spectrum.

-\acknowledgements We thank Benjamin A.~Stickler for his valuable suggestions and Tim-Jonas Peter and Marvin Arnold for helpful discussions.
+\acknowledgments We thank Benjamin A.~Stickler for his valuable suggestions and Tim-Jonas Peter, Marvin Arnold and Florian Sledz for helpful discussions.
 M.G.~acknowledges support from the House of Young Talents of the University of Siegen.